ersilia-os/ersilia/DEVELOPMENT.md

 - Create a new branch and name it.
 - Commit your changes
 - Navigate the repository,Click on **Compare & pull request**
-- Set the main branch to **master** since it's the ersilia repository main branch and set the compare branch to your-branch-name
+- Set the main branch to **master** (name of ersilia repository main branch) and set the compare branch to your-branch-name
 - Fill out the title section and give a brief description of any changes made
 - Click **Create Pull Request**